levibe/sublime/README.md

 # Sublime settings and snippets

-Boxy Ocean theme with customized preferences.
+ayu theme with customized preferences.
 See [Setup](#setup) for info on how to set up your Sublime Text for these snippets.

 * [CSS](#css)
 * [HTML](#html)